Benjamin Buchloh

-Benjamin Buchloh giving a lecture at Columbia University in 1995.

 Benjamin Heinz-Dieter Buchloh (born November 15, 1941) is a German art historian.
 Between 2005 and 2021 he was the Andrew W. Mellon Professor of Modern Art in the History of Art and Architecture department at Harvard University.

 Education and career

 Born in Cologne, Germany on November 15, 1941, Buchloh received a M.Phil in German literature from the Freie Universität Berlin in 1969.
 He later obtained his Ph.D. in art history in 1994 from the Graduate Center at the City University of New York, where he studied with fellow art historian Rosalind Krauss.

 After time as an editor for German art journal Interfunktionen and teaching stints at the Kunstakademie Düsseldorf, NSCAD University, and CalArts, Buchloh began teaching art history at the State University of New York at Old Westbury and the University of Chicago.
 He later taught at the Massachusetts Institute of Technology as an associate professor from 1989 to 1994.
 From 1991 to 1993, he also served as the Director of Critical and Curatorial Studies for the Whitney Museum of American Art Independent Study Program.
 He then taught at both Columbia University and its sister college, Barnard College, as Virginia B. Wright Professor of Twentieth-Century and Contemporary Art from 1994 to 2005, including service as a department chair from 1997 to 2000.

 In 2005, he joined the Harvard University department of History of Art and Architecture.
 He was named Franklin D. and Florence Rosenblatt Professor of Modern Art.
 In 2006, he was named Andrew W. Mellon Professor of Modern Art.
 In 2007, Buchloh won the Golden Lion award at the 2007 Venice Biennale for his work as an art historian towards contributing to contemporary art.
 In fall 2009, Benjamin Buchloh resided at the American Academy in Berlin as a Daimler Fellow.
 In 2021 he retired from teaching.

 Buchloh is currently a co-editor of the art journal October and in 2022 completed a monograph of Gerhard Richter titled Gerhard Richter: Painting After the Subject of History.